Ever feel like the odds are stacked against you?

 2. Find the Story

-Everyone is clamoring for a story.
-Gathering around a fire, being swept away by a skilled storyteller.
-It’s been going on as long as we’ve been humans – maybe even longer.
+Everyone is clamoring for a story, wanting to gather around a fire, or be swept away by a skilled storyteller.
+This desire has been present as long as we’ve been humans- maybe even longer.

 That’s a shame because stories help us relate to one another and make sense of the world.
 They’re how long-term relationships are made and deep emotional connections formed.